 In addition to patents, we rely on trade secrets and proprietary know-how that we seek to protect, in part, through confidentiality agreements with our partners, employees and consultants.
 It is possible that such parties will breach our agreements or that courts may not enforce the agreements, leaving us without adequate remedies.
 We also cannot be certain that our trade secrets will not become known or be independently developed or patented by our competitors.

-We are aware that an opposition has been recently filed in the European patent office to a granted European application that has been licensed to us, which application contains claims relating to the use of anti-gp39 antibodies as a therapeutic.
+In September 1999, an interference to determine priority of inventorship was declared in the United States Patent and Trademark Office between Dartmouth University's patent application (which patent application has been exclusively licensed to us) and Columbia University's patent (which patent we believe has been exclusively licensed to Biogen) relating to anti-CD40L antibodies.
+We are aware that oppositions have been filed to a granted Japanese Immunex patent relating to anti-CD40L antibodies.
+We are also aware that an opposition has been recently filed in the European patent office to a granted European application that has been licensed to us, which application contains claims relating to the use of anti-CD40L antibodies as a therapeutic.
 Also, we are aware of an opposition that was recently filed to a granted European patent application which names us as the applicant and which relates to PROVAX and therapeutic use thereof.
-If either or both of the oppositions is successful, in whole or in part, it could result in the scope of some or all of the granted claims being limited, some or all of the granted claims being lost, and/or the granted patent application(s) not proceeding to a patent.
+If the outcome of the interference or any of the oppositions is adverse, in whole or in part, it could result in the scope of some or all of the granted claims being limited, some or all of the granted claims being lost, and/or the granted patent application(s) not proceeding to a patent.

-We are aware of several third party patents and patent applications (to the extent they issue as patents) that, if successfully asserted against us, may materially affect our ability to make, use, offer to sell, sell and import our products.
-These third party patents and, patent applications may include, without limitation:
+We are aware of several third-party patents and patent applications (to the extent they issue as patents) that, if successfully asserted against us, may materially affect our ability to make, use, offer to sell, sell and import our products.
+These third-party patents and, patent applications may include, without limitation:

-- U.S. patent and patent applications and foreign counterparts filed by Bristol-Myers Company that relate to antibodies to a B7 antigen; - a U.S. patent and assigned to Columbia University, which the Company believes has been exclusively licensed to Biogen, related to monoclonal antibodies to the 5C8 antigen found on T cells.
-The Company believes the 5C8 antigen and gp39, the target for the Company's anti-gp39 antibodies and its collaboration with Eisai, are the same protein expressed on the surface of T cells; - a number of issued U.S. and foreign patents that relate to various aspects of radioimmunotherapy of cancer and to methods of treating patients with anti-CD4 antibodies; and - three U.S. patents and foreign counterparts, assigned to Burroughs Wellcome, relating to therapeutic uses of CHO glycosylated antibodies.
+- U.S. patent and patent applications and foreign counterparts filed by Bristol-Myers Company that relate to antibodies to a B7 antigen; - a U.S. patent assigned to Columbia University and a Japanese patent assigned to Immunex, which we believe have been exclusively licensed to Biogen, related to monoclonal antibodies to the 5C8 antigen found on T cells.
+We believe the 5C8 antigen is associated with CD40L, the target for our anti-CD40L antibodies expressed on the surface of activated T cells; - a number of issued U.S. and foreign patents that relate to various aspects of radioimmunotherapy of cancer and to methods of treating patients with anti-CD4 antibodies; - two U.S. patents assigned to Glaxo Wellcome and foreign counterparts relating to chelator stabilized antibody preparations; and - o three U.S. patents assigned to Glaxo Wellcome and foreign counterparts relating to therapeutic uses of CHO glycosylated antibodies.

 The owners, or licensees of the owners, of these patents and patent applications (to the extent they issue as patents) may assert that one or more of our products infringe one or more claims of such patents.
 Such owners or licensees of foreign counterparts to these patents and any other foreign patents may assert that one or more of our products infringe one or more claims of such patents.
-Specifically, if legal action is commenced against us to enforce any of these patents and patent applications (to the extent they issue as patents) and the plaintiff in such action prevails, we could be prevented from practicing the subject matter claimed in such patents or patent applications.
+Specifically, if legal action is commenced against us or our partners to enforce any of these patents and patent applications (to the extent they issue as patents) and the plaintiff in such action prevails, we could be prevented from practicing the subject matter claimed in such patents or patent applications.